wagskydive/ai-telephone/docs/user_manual.md

 2. Dial an extension between **701** and **705** to speak with a specific skydiving character.
 3. Dial **1000** to be connected with a random character.
 4. Speak naturally after the beep.
 Pause to let the AI respond.
+5. Each AI will introduce themselves by name at the start of the call.

 ## Receiving Calls
 Characters may place calls automatically when the outbound call loop is running.